KennyHuangChina/Skywalk/Docs/House.md

 			* Building_No	int		// the building number the house belong to
 			* Floor_Total	int 	// total floors
 			* Floor_this	int		// exact floor the house resident
-			* House_No		int		// exact house number. like house 1305#
+			* House_No		string		// exact house number. like house 1305#
 			* Bedrooms		int		// how many bedrooms whitin house
 			* Livingrooms	int		// how many living rooms within house
 			* Bathrooms		int		// how many bathrooms within house